-The South West Trawl Managed Fishery (SWTMF) includes two of the State's smaller scallop fishing grounds - Fremantle and north of Geographe Bay.
-It is a multi-species fishery.
-The South Coast Trawl Fishery (SCTF) principally targets scallops (A. balloti) and associated byproducts, although in years of low scallop catches licensees may use other trawl gear to target fin-fish species.
+The South West Trawl Managed Fishery (SWTMF) includes two of the State's smaller scallop fishing grounds - Fremantle and north of Geographe Bay and is a multispecies fishery.

+The South Coast Trawl Fishery (SCTF) principally targets scallops (A. balloti) and associated byproduct.
 Scallop landings for the fishery have varied dramatically over the years, depending primarily on the strength of recruitment.
 While the boundaries of the fishery covers a large section of the south coast, the operations of the fleet are effectively restricted to very small areas of higher scallop abundance.